ckrd-network/zno-fhe-src/README.md

 # zno-fhe

-Source code and FFI binding crates for the ZnO-FHE crate.
+Source code and system (FFI) crates for the ZnO-FHE crate.

-This crate contains the logic to build HELib, (TODO: OpenFHE and SEAL).
+This crate contains the logic to build HELib and SEAL (TODO: OpenFHE).
 It is intended to be consumed by the `zno-fhe` crate.
 In theory you should not need to interact with this repository.